joyruby/HandlerLearing/README.md

 ![image](https://github.com/joyruby/HandlerLearing/blob/master/readmeLoge/handlerMap.png)
 MultiThreadDemo is the entry;

-There are two comparision to show the key of the Handler;
+Two comparision to show the key of the Handler;

-One comparision:
+###One comparision:

 In another thread, handler's multiThreadTest is invoked.
 The result is obvious;